The internet, a technology many of us today take for granted, has only been around for about thirty years.

 Where studios would charge more than $100 per movie on VHS that was intended to be sold to video stores to rent out at a more affordable price.

-Now all of this changed with the advent of the DVD, since studios made new movie releases available to consumers at a much lower price that effectively eliminated the rental-only period.
+Now all of this changed with the advent of the DVD since studios made new movie releases available to consumers at a much lower price that effectively eliminated the rental-only period.
 Nowadays a great VHS to DVD conversion service is available in the market which makes it easy for users who want to keep their old videos with them.

 But video rental stores weren’t just places you’d go to pick up a VHS or DVD.